Why is my Windows PC running slow? And how do I fix it?

 Your hard drive is failing

-Another common reasons why your computer is running slowly is due to the hard drive beginning to fail.
+Another common reason why your computer is running slowly is due to the hard drive beginning to fail.
 Hard drives are made up of moving parts and so will naturally deteriorate over time.
 Usually, after about 2-3 years of consistent use, you may notice that your PC will start to slow down.

 To check if your hard drive is failing, navigate to Windows Explorer, Computer, right-click on drive, Properties, Tools, Check Now.
 You can then select ‘Scan for and attempt recovery of bad sectors’ which will stop your computer from accessing any harmful areas of the hard drive, but this will increase the scan time.